alphashack/gitban/README.md

         "repo" : "repository"
     }

 Done!
-From this point forward you can manage (e.g. revoke) this token using the Organizations tab from within your github account settings.
+From this point forward you can manage (e.g. revoke) this token using the Applications tab from within your github account settings.

 ###Workflow